tlk00/BitMagic/README.md

 ###Fine tuning and optimizations:

-All BM fine tuning parameters are controlled by the preprocessor defines (and compiler keys).
+All BitMagic fine tuning parameters are controlled by the preprocessor defines (and target arch. specific compiler keys for code generation).

 | #define      | Description                                             | Width    |
 | ------------ | ------------------------------------------------------- | ---------